global-container-format/gcf-spec/README.md

 Type Info              | *          | Resource-type-specific info

 The `Type` field is an enumeration specifying the type of resource this descriptor refers to.

-The `Format` field is an enumeration with the same values and meanings as [`VkFormat`](https://registry.khronos.org/vulkan/specs/1.2-extensions/html/chap47.html#VkFormat) specifying the format of the data.
+The `Format` field is an enumeration specifying how to interpret the resource data.
 Valid values for this field depend on the resource type and are informational only.
-Conforming implementations are not required to support all formats and an unknown format value should not generate an error.
+Format values are not directly used by reader implementations and an unknown format value should not generate an error.
+Supported values are listed in the [format table](./format.md).
+The format range between `[0x70000000-0xffffffff)` is available for private application use.
+Format `0xffffffff` is meant for testing.

 `Size` specifies the size, in bytes, of the compressed content data following the descriptor, without taking in account any padding.

 `Supercompression Scheme` defines a compression scheme used within the resource to compress the content data.
 What part of the content data is compressed, depends on the resource type.

 `Type Info` is a 16 bytes long extension structure whose meaning and format depend on the resource type.

 *Any unused bit of `Type Info` must be set to 0*.